NEURAL MARIONETTE: A Transformer-based Multi-action Human Motion Synthesis System

 \subsubsection{Inference}

-During the inference phase of generating an action with tag $A$, the current tag $A^{\text{curr}}$ (set as $A$), the initial motion $P^{\text{ini}}$ that corresponding to tag $A$, and the following tag $A^{\text{next}}$ are firstly fed into the Condition Encoder.
-A random sample from the action-level latent space is then combined with $T$ frames reverse PE (corresponding to specified action duration), and trajectory $U$ constraints (set to zero-value for in-place actions) to generate the frame-level controls.
+During the inference phase of generating action with tag $A$, the current tag $A^{\text{curr}}$ (set as $A$), the initial motion $P^{\text{ini}}$ that corresponds to tag $A$, and the following tag $A^{\text{next}}$ are firstly fed into the Condition Encoder and then $\mu$ and $\sigma$ are obtained.
+An action-level latent code is sampled from $\mathcal{N}(\mu,\,\sigma^{2})$ then combined with $T$ frames reverse PE (corresponding to specified action duration), and trajectory $U$ constraints (set to zero-value for in-place actions) to generate the frame-level controls.
 Finally, the Motion Decoder runs in a frame-by-frame fashion to auto-regressively generate the motion sequence that corresponds to the expected action tag $A$ from the frame-level controls.
 For the first iteration, we use the last frame of $P^{\text{ini}}$ as the Begin of Poses (BOP).
 We terminate this process when we obtain $T$ frames of predicted poses as requested.